Eavesdropping in Semiquantum Key Distribution Protocol: Conclusion

 \section{Conclusion}

-Boyer et al. (PRL 2007, PRA 2009) introduced the quantum key distribution protocol with classical Bob, where Bob can measure or prepare qubits only in $\{|0\rangle, |1\rangle\}$ basis and reflect any other qubits.
-They showed the robustness of the protocol, but left open any analysis regarding how the amount of information leakage to the eavesdropper is related to the disturbance caused by her.
-This is the motivation behind our current work.
+Boyer et al.~\cite{semi1,semi2} introduced the quantum key distribution protocol with classical Bob and showed its robustness, but left open any analysis regarding how the amount of information leakage to the eavesdropper is related to the disturbance caused by her.
 We analyzed an eavesdropping strategy on this scheme and explicitly derived eavesdropper's advantage as a function of the disturbance.
 Here our investigation exploits the model of~\cite{fuchs97} in both the directions of communication (Alice to Bob and Bob to Alice).
 Our two-way eavesdropping strategy against the semiquantum protocol extracts more information on the secret bits than that could be obtained by direct one-way application of the strategy in~\cite{fuchs97} that worked on BB84.

-We also proposed a variant of the scheme by Boyer et al., where we replace the classical Bob by a Hadamard Bob, i.e., for the resend bits, he randomly applies the Hadamard gate in half of the cases, and the rest he resends as it is.
-We show that this semiquantum key distribution with Hadamard Bob is more secure than that with classical Bob.
-The two-way eavesdropping that we have proposed in case of semiquantum protocol with classical Bob~\cite{semi1} does not succeed after introducing the Hadamard gate.
+Other existing eavesdropping strategies on BB84~\cite{bb84} may be explored in a similar manner on the semiquantum protocol~\cite{semi1,semi2}.